genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/market-data/adaptors/common-config.md

 ## The config file
-The market data adaptors themselves are configured with an XML file.
+The market data adaptors themselves are configured with an xml file.
 There are common elements to all the adaptor configurations.

-The majority of customisable logic is specified within the XML file as groovy code snippets elements prefixed with a CDATA block, similar to the configuration for consolidators.
+The majority of customisable logic is specified within the xml file as groovy code snippets elements prefixed with a CDATA block, similar to the configuration for consolidators.

 ### Pre-expression
 The pre expression is a groovy code block executed before any other code block specified in the file.
 You can use this expression to define any utility functions you wish to use within your other code.